sormeeri/TAP-Poll-Mode-Driver/README.md

 ![showallport](showallport.png)

-## create filter on testpmd
+## 5. Create Flow Filtering Rule in testpmd

 ```shell
 flow create 0 ingress pattern eth / ipv4 / udp / end actions queue index 0 / end
 ```
 note:This command installs a flow rule on port 0 that matches Ethernet + IPv4 + UDP packets and sends them to queue 0.

-# run tcp replay
+## 6. Install and Run tcpreplay
 Then, we should clone tcpreplay from the https://github.com/appneta/tcpreplay/releases/tag/v4.5.1 to use it in our project.
-After downloading tcpreplay-4.5.1.tar.gz and installing it, we open a new terminal and run the following code in the same terminal.
+After downloading tcpreplay-4.5.1.tar.gz compile and install it, we open a new terminal and run the following code in the same terminal.
 ```shell
 ./configure --disable-tuntap
 make